Quick start

 How to read the answer

-- Balusters needed is rounded up so gaps do not exceed the max spacing.
+- Balusters needed is rounded up so the calculated gaps do not exceed the max spacing you entered.

-- Actual open spacing is the equal gap between balusters after rounding.
+- Actual open spacing is the equal gap between balusters after rounding up the count.

-- Opening length shows the rail space left after subtracting posts.
+- Opening length shows the rail space left after subtracting all posts from the measured rail run.

 Common mistakes to avoid